 , athlete's foot

 .
-It is also used topically as a local antiseptic for cuts and abrasions, for burns
+It is also applied to the skin as a local antiseptic for cuts and abrasions, for burns

 , insect bites